LILINOpenGitHub/Self-AI-YOLO-Camera/README.md

 Please use this [CFG file](https://github.com/LILINOpenGitHub/Self-AI-YOLO-Camera/blob/main/Yolo%20V3%20tiny%20model/GYNet_Traffic_Tiny_CFG_1.0.6.cfg) for training your AI dataset

 ## Upload your YOLO weight/model
-After you have done the YOLO training for your dataset, upload these files:
+After you have done the YOLO training for your dataset, upload these files to LILIN AI Cloud for model conversion purpose running on the AI camera.

 Your YOLO CFG file (*.cfg) is required. <BR>
 Your YOLO object list file (*.names) is required. <BR>